RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/ResidueSelectors.md

 **fixed** - If true, residues in the PackerTask marked as fixed (i.e. not packable or designable) will included in the selection.
 Default = False

 **packable** - If true, residues in the PackerTask marked as packable will be included in the selection.
-Default = False
+Default = True

 **designable** - If true, residues in the PackerTask marked as designable will be included in the selection.
 Default = True